VirtualWolf/esp32-sensor-reader-mqtt/README.md

     "client_id": "<client-id>",
     "server": "<broker-address>",
     "port": 1883,
-    "topic": "<topic to publish to>",
     "ssid": "<wifi network name>",
-    "wifi_pw": "<wifi password>"
+    "wifi_pw": "<wifi password>",
+    "sensors": [...]
 }
 ```

-If you don't otherwise specify anything beyond the settings above, the code assumes you're using a DHT22 sensor connected to GPIO pin 26.
+The `sensors` array needs to be filled out as described below depending on which type of sensor(s) you have attached to the ESP32.

-Copy the whole contents of the `src` directory to the board with [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) and restart it when it's finished:
+Once configured, copy the whole contents of the `src` directory to the board with [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) and restart it when it's finished:

 ```
 $ cd src